-Here are four favorite spots for afternoon tea in Philadelphia!
+Here are five favorite spots for afternoon tea in Philadelphia!

 Visitors can indulge in their afternoon tea own proprietary tea blends, sophisticated bites of food on the finest of China, and soak in the sounds of the harp.
 (Did I mention there’s a harp player?
 Because there’s a harp player.)
 All of this in along with a view of their small enclosed garden courtyard.

 The chefs at the Rittenhouse Hotel also impress with their culinary works as do the wait staff, who provide impeccable service.
 If you want to be waited on hand and foot, this is the place for afternoon tea in Philadelphia.

 Rittenhouse Hotel, 210 W Rittenhouse Square, Philadelphia, PA

 Anglophiles will absolutely love A Taste of Britain.
 Tucked in a quiet corner of a shopping center just off of busy Route 30 in Wayne, ATOB embodies a traditional tearoom with its bright, cheery, and cozy atmosphere.
 It’s the kind of comfortable, friendly spot for afternoon tea in Philadelphia that welcomes you and you never want to leave.